Entertainment

 Not all teachers feel free to teach animal rights or change inhumane practices.
 These tips will help you find your voice in the face of adversity.

-National Poetry Month Activities: A Literary Celebration for Animals
+National Poetry Month: A Literary Celebration for Animals

 Poetry can inspire deep emotional responses in students.
 Teach them to use this genre to express their compassion and to discover and develop their voice for animals.